dceejay/RedMap/README.md

    - **wms** - boolean, specifies if the data is provided by a Web Map Service
    - **bounds** - sets the bounds of an Overlay-Image.
 2 Dimensional Array that defines the top-left and bottom-right Corners (lat/lng Points)
  - **heatmap** - set heatmap options object see https://github.com/Leaflet/Leaflet.heat#reference
+ - **clear** - layer name - to clear a complete layer and remove from layer menu

 #### For example